 If you apply to work at the Museum, we will use the information you supply to us to process your application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing you beforehand unless the disclosure is required or otherwise permitted by law.

-Personal information a 1049 bout unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed.
+Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed.
 We retain de-personalised statistical information about applicants to help inform our recruitment activities, but no individuals are identifiable from that data.

 Once you have taken up employment with the Museum, we will compile a file relating to your employment.
 The information contained in this will be kept secure and will be used for purposes relevant to your employment.
 Once your employment with the Museum has ended, we will retain the file in accordance with the requirements of our retention schedule.